nickneusch/psa-grading-dashboard/README.md

 ## Motivation

 My friend, Taylor, owns a sports cards business.
 Within his business, he submits cards for grading to PSA (Professional Sports Authenticator).
-Cards are graded on a scale from 1-10, depending on the quality of four main categories: centering, corners, edges, and surface condition.
+Each card is graded on a scale from 1-10, depending on the quality of four main categories: centering, corners, edges, and surface condition.
 A higher numerical grade indicates a more prestine card.
 Thus, cards that receive higher grades are worth exponentially more than their raw (ungraded) value, however, cards that receive a low grade can decrease the value of the card.
 Additionally, there is a ~$20 fee to grade each card.
 Therefore, it is important to be selective when deciding which cards to submit.
 I created this dashboard to help Taylor use analytics to help guide his decision-making.

 ## Workflow
 1. Download the data for each submission from PSA.
 A submission is a group of cards submitted from grading in the same order.